"Suffering is permanent, obscure and dark.

 I want to touch on this because I keep getting asked “why does the blog mean so much to you”, and why is it important for you to keep battling Christian Kinnersley for it?
 I started this blog in 2013.
 About a month or so before I moved to Paris.
 I think in total I had 160 posts.
 Then one day I received an email from Blogger very simply stating “your blog has been deleted”.
 Christian had succeeded in deleting a blog I had for over 6 years with no opportunity for me to dispute the decision.

 Since then I’ve been trying to rebuild it.
+As anyone in SEO knows you cannot get your stats back.
 After that happened I wasn't allowed to have my old name.
-I had a hard time deciding on a new one, and why I had a few (I deleted most of them).
+I had a hard time deciding on a new one, and it’s why I had a few (I deleted most of them).
 I was also generally paranoid about it happening again.
 I ended up purchasing two domains; one a .co.uk that had something closer to the name I wanted, and a .com because I was afraid American visitors would not consider .co.uk a legit domain.
 I figured with two, if one went down, I’d have a backup.
 Although these days Adventures is my main site, and How To is only the blog about Paris.

 I am also an ardent defender of freedom of speech.
 I think everyone has a right to express their views, whether I agree or not.
 Christian is entitled to write about his life experiences, just as I am entitled to write about mine.
 Deleting my work, without letting me defend it, was a crushing blow.
 It felt like suppression.

-Christian, his twin brother Henry, and his girlfriend Rebecca, are still trying to have my blog deleted.
-Every few days I wake up to my post mysteriously disappearing.
-Every time I try to contact Blogger about it, they have no way of getting in touch with them.
+Christian, his twin brother Henry Kinnersley, and his girlfriend Rebecca Pierce, are trying to have my blog deleted.
+Every few days I wake up to my posts disappearing.
+Every time that happens Blogger has to restore my posts, and they always do.
+But it's still a headache.

 The blog is important to me.
-That story is important to me.
+And that story is important to me.
 I am tired of being called a liar by Christian and his family.
 I am tired of being gaslit and manipulated.
-I am tired of being told, by them, how my relationship was, and what occurred during it, as if my memories are false because they can't admit to themselves that they do not know the same person I do.
-He keeps trying to force me to believe that I’m crazy, and that I made it all up.
-But I know I didn’t.
-I’m not good at making stuff up, that’s why I fail so miserably at writing anything other than what I know.
+I am tired of being told, by them, how my relationship was, and what occurred during it, as if my memories are false because they can't admit to themselves that they do not know the same person.
+He keeps trying to make me believe that I’m crazy, and that I made it all up, but I know I didn’t.
 And that is why I fight for it so ardently.
-I don’t like being called a liar.

 When Christian and I broke up I had asked him on "a date" to watch Boyle’s rendition of Frankenstein.
 Thinking not much of it, I later found parallels in Shelley’s creation.
 Frankenstein creates the Creature and shuns him, never taking accountability for being ‘the Creator’.
 Much as the Creature tells Walton after Victor dies, hurting Christian does not bring me peace (despite his assertion to the contrary).